 Use drafts to stage your changes

 Drafts let you prepare and review multiple changes to an existing campaign before implementing them.
 For example, let’s say you want to increase mobile bids for ad groups with strong mobile conversion rates.
 You can create a draft of your campaign and set different mobile bid adjustments for those ad groups — without impacting your campaign.
 If you’re happy with the changes in your draft, you can apply them directly to your original campaign.

 But how do you know if those mobile bid adjustments will help you reach your business goals?

 Run an experiment

-Experiments let you test changes to your campaigns in a controlled environment.
+Experiments lets you test changes to your campaigns in a controlled environment.
 Let’s say you want to see how your new mobile bid adjustments perform compared to your original settings.
 First, create a draft with your new mobile bid adjustments.
 Then, create an experiment from that draft to test those changes against your current bidding strategy.
-You decide how much traffic (and budget) to split between your experiment and the original campaign, and how long you’d like the experiment to run.
+You decide how much traffic (and budget) to split between your experiment and original campaign, and how long you’d like the experiment to run.

 Measure your results

 An essential part of running a successful experiment is understanding how your changes are impacting your business goals.
 For example, measuring the uplift in conversions can help you understand whether your new mobile bid adjustments are resulting in a better return on investment.

 With campaign drafts and experiments, you can monitor results in two convenient ways to understand whether your experiment is driving the desired outcome: